kl-m-n/wgconfig/README.md

 - automatically manage network interfaces of your host server
 - manage firewall configuration

 When you update Wireguard configuration using 'wgconfig' you still need to apply the new configuration to the appropriate system network manager and network interfaces.
-This tool only creates file configurations for you.
+This tool only creates the necessary file configurations for you.

 ## Requirements
 This program will run on any system that meets the following requirements: